phpdude/portfolio/README.md

 Some of my GitHub Gists:

-- [Nginx image filter + caching of results.](https://gist.github.com/phpdude/1451684) - 150 Stars!!!
+- [Nginx image filter + caching of results.](https://gist.github.com/phpdude/1451684) - 150 Stars!!
 43 Forks!!
 Some projects are built on top of this gist (for example https://github.com/fredpalmer/dimwit/)!
 - [Simplest Async Email Backend for Django](https://gist.github.com/phpdude/34fc7001e0b04ecf7fb18516b0577287) - It is simplest email backend for Django which supports async email delivery in parallel threads.
 Keep it simple!
 It has various analogs, you can google for it yourself.
 - [How to add CryptoPRO support in standard linux curl and other programs](https://gist.github.com/phpdude/47eecbb61fdc2819bd60cd8d0ad725cc)
 - [Find used python packages list needed to be installed (or used in requirements.txt)](https://gist.github.com/phpdude/1cdb68de4be01c2dce9a)